MeToo movement: Overemphasis on specific cases

 The #MeToo movement has been criticized for putting too much public focus on the consequences of specific individuals who have been accused of sexual misconduct, as opposed to discussing policies and changes to institutional norms that would help people currently experiencing sexual abuse.
 It's been noted that although allegations surrounding high-profile public figures tend to attract the most attention, the stories of regular workers often go unacknowledged.
 Yet to ensure meaningful change, these workers' experiences must be at the center of any policy solutions that lawmakers pursue.

 Tarana Burke has voiced similar misgivings, pointing out one problematic aspect of #MeToo is "All of this media attention is on the perpetrator.
 All of the conversation about fairness and due process is focused on the perpetrator."
 She states the movement should focus on specific steps to help current and future sufferers.
 Activist and writer Jaclyn Friedman said, "We've got to stop treating each case that comes to light like a self-contained soap opera that ends when the villain is defeated, and start addressing the systems that have enabled workplace sexual abuse for so long."
 Writer Jia Tolentino has stated that it is natural to focus on the individual stories because they are "gripping and horrible", but determining the best workplace changes "doesn't have a ton to do with the specific investigation and adjudication of men that have already done this".

 Disregard for incarcerated women

 Prisoners' rights are significantly limited, and the power imbalance between female inmates and male officers allows and promotes prison rape and other forms of abuse.
 Many people have criticized the prison system for punishing women who act in self-defense.
-Others criticize the main outreach of the MeToo movement for failing to address the systemic imprisonment of abused women and men.
+Others criticize the main outreach of the MeToo movement for failing to address the systemic abuse of imprisoned women and men.

 The development of #MeToo Behind Bars happened after a lawsuit was filed by four female inmates against correctional officers that brutally abused them.
 This new campaign's purpose is to bring awareness to the public of sexual violence towards women in prison.
 Sara Kershner, lead campaign organizer, mentions that the perpetrators of this type of violence is usually the state, institutions and society.
 She believes society disregards human rights of those who are incarcerated simply because they do not deserve them.
 As a result, there is no solidarity.